 Many of the suggestions listed above involve making changes to the long-term incentive plan.
 Before exploring those options further, it is important to understand what changes can be made to the compensation program.
 Does the plan have provisions for unique events like COVID-19 which allows for changes to allocations and award types?
 If not, it may be important to start the process of including such items to ensure flexibility going forward.

 Do our employees understand their compensation plans and the total value of our offering beyond just bonus and salary?
-Use this opportunity to highlight other areas in addition to bonuses and salaries.
-A total rewards statement is a great way to communicate those programs and highlight the return on long term incentive programs over the last decade.
+Many companies used this opportunity to highlight other areas in addition to bonuses and salaries.
+A total rewards statement is a great way to communicate those programs and highlight the return on long-term incentive programs over the last decade.
 It’s important to remind employees of the perks and benefits outside compensation your organization offers.
-The total rewards portal is also a great way to communicate the culture of the organization, especially those organizations that are working on the front lines on the fight against COVID-19.
+The total rewards portal is also a great way to communicate the culture and DNA of the organization.

 Award New Employees

-This current situation can also be an opportunity to extend your LTIP program to more employees.
-More and more organizations are broadening their offerings of Restricted Share Units (RSU) and notional share programs to larger employee groups.
-There is no better way to reward loyalty than making your employees feel like owners.
+COVID-19 or any other economic uncertainty is always an opportunity to extend your LTIP program to more employees.
+More and more organizations are broadening their offerings of Restricted Share Units (RSU), Performance Share Units (PSU), and notional share programs to larger employee groups.
+There is no better way to reward loyalty than by making your employees feel like owners.